Strategic Forum Plant Safety Group Publications

 The Strategic Forum Plant Safety Group has published guidance documents on the following:

 - Rescue of Persons from MEWPS

 The aim of the Strategic Forum Plant Safety Group is to bring about a continuous reduction in the rate of injuries and ill-health caused through the operation and installation of plant in the construction industry.

-The Group is led and administered by CPA.
-HSE and CITB are key participants.
-Industry organisations that contribute include Build Uk, CECA, HBF, CEA, TWF, SAFED, FPS and others, and certification bodies such as CPCS, ALLMI, IPAF and NPORS.
+The Group is led and administered by CPA with the HSE being key participants.
+Industry organisations that contribute include Build UK, CECA, HBF, CEA, TWF, SAFED, FPS and others, and certification bodies such as CPCS, ALLMI, IPAF and NPORS.

-The Strategic Forum Plant Safety Group (SFPSG) has released a new publication on plant safety entitled ‘Reducing Unintended Movement of Plant - Managing Exposure to Consequential Risks.’
+The Strategic Forum Plant Safety Group (SFPSG) have produced a publication on plant safety entitled ‘Reducing Unintended Movement of Plant - Managing Exposure to Consequential Risks.’

 Unintended movement of plant machinery occurs when inadvertent operation of a control such as a switch, lever or pedal occurs, causing unintended machine movement which can potentially cause serious injuries and fatalities.
 The new publication, which has been developed in conjunction with the Health & Safety Executive (HSE), provides guidance on a range of control measures to help prevent this from happening.

 The working group for this project identified that in principle, inadvertent operation occurs through: